Integrations shouldn't be so hard.

 (Have I mentioned integrations are hard?
 They really, really are.)

 We're building Prismatic.

-Prismatic is a dev-first integration platform that makes it easier for software companies to provide integrations to their customers.
+Prismatic is an integration platform that makes it easier for software companies to provide integrations to their customers.
 It gives software teams the freedom to build exactly the integrations customers need while reducing the amount of time they spend on all the integration blocking and tackling.